 This though was probably my worst experience as far as the service went.
 It was very busy, but there was no offer to refill my water during my meal, and the wait time was on the long side for a lunch visit.
 That said, the service on the other two visits was very good.

 On the whole, Promenade Cafe and Wine is a place I wouldn’t hesitate to visit.
 The atmosphere is very good.
-The food is always top quality, and by and large so is the service.
+The food is always top quality, and so is the service.
+It is a little pricier than some lunch spots, but the pleasures of the meal make it worth the extra price.